Bobby Jindal: Opposition to Recovery Act

 Jindal has been an opponent of the American Recovery and Reinvestment Act of 2009.
 Citing concerns that the augmentation of unemployment insurance may obligate the state to raise taxes on businesses, Jindal had indicated his intention to forgo federal stimulus plan funds ($98 million) aimed at increasing unemployment insurance for Louisiana.
 Louisiana has since been obligated to raise taxes on businesses because the unemployment trust fund had dropped below the prescribed threshold.
 Louisiana was set to receive about $3.8 billion overall.
 Jindal intended to accept at least $2.4 billion from the stimulus package.
 He called parts of the plan "irresponsible", saying that "the way to lead is not to raise taxes and put more money and power in hands of Washington politicians."

 No-go zones

-In 2015, Jindal traveled to the UK to speak at an event by the neoconservative Henry Jackson Society.
-In that speech, he alleged the existence of "no-go zones", allegedly established by Muslims in London and other western cities.
-London mayor Boris Johnson called Jindal's remarks "complete nonsense". and earlier British Prime Minister David Cameron had confirmed that there were not any no-go zones in the UK.
-Jindal later confirmed his meaning "I knew that by speaking the truth we were going to make people upset."
+In 2015, Jindal traveled to the UK to speak at an event hosted by the Henry Jackson Society.
+According to Salon.com, in his speech Jindal alleged the existence of "no-go zones", areas established by Muslims in London and other western cities.
+London mayor Boris Johnson called Jindal's remarks "complete nonsense" and former British Prime Minister David Cameron said there were not any no-go zones in the UK.
+Jindal later said "I knew that by speaking the truth we were going to make people upset."
 When later asked by CNN to provide specific examples, Jindal declined.
 He later added that some Muslim immigrants are trying to "colonize" cities in Europe and "overtake the culture", and that it could happen next in the U.S.